How to Extract and Store Invoice Data in a Knowledge Collection

 • A mysql or mongodb connection for the structured invoice store.

-• A Knowledge collection (e.g. invoice-archive) for full-text indexing.
+• A persistent Knowledge collection (e.g. invoice-archive) created in the Knowledge section of the sidebar, for full-text indexing.

 Step 2: Connector - Extract Invoice Text

-Add a Connector node that invokes the AI Agent with a structured-output schema.
-The prompt should pin the model to your schema and forbid hallucinated fields:
+Add a Connector node in Agent mode and define a Response Schema to force structured JSON output.
+The prompt should pin the model to your schema and forbid invented fields:

 Extract the following fields from this invoice text.
 Return JSON